CSE512-16S/a3-dennis418szsy-xdu2peter-ryansmcgee/README.md

 This will be another interactive feature, namely when the viewer click on a country on the map, the corresponding area chart will be drawn besides the world area chart.

-The basic overview of the interface is here:
+We have plotted out a basic overview of the layout/interface.
+The map, being the key visualization feature, is at the top of the page and near center.
+The charts will be below the map, near each other to allow for comparisons between global trends and trends within a particular country.
+Our design layout is shown here:

 ![summary](https://github.com/CSE512-16S/a3-dennis418szsy-xdu2peter-ryansmcgee/blob/master/storyboard/proposedNewSketch.png)